-The Department of Optical Physics and Modern Natural Science (OPMNS) was founded in 2002.
+The International research and education center for Physics of Nanostructures is the successor of the educational paradigm of the Department of Optical Physics and Modern Natural Science (OPMNS), which was founded in 2002 in ITMO University.
 The first head of the the Department was Mikhail Naumovich Libenson, a well-known optical physicist who made a significant contribution to the fields of power optics and photophysics.

 During 2004-2006, the Department was headed by Alexander Ivanovich Stepanov, whose research areas were thermo-optical phenomena in solid-state lasers and the use of lasers in optoinformatics.
 The main tasks of the Department in those years were to read new courses of lectures on Optics and conduct experimental research.
 The Department did not have its own students at the time, but close ties to the laboratories of the S. I. Vavilov State Optical Institute made it possible to attract talented graduate and undergraduate students from other departments of ITMO University to carry relevant scientific research.

-Since 2006, more than 70 research projects have been carried out in the Department, in which all undergraduate and graduate students participate.
+Since 2006, more than 80 research projects have been carried out in the International research and education center for Physics of Nanostructures, in which all undergraduate and graduate students participate.
 Young researchers publish their results in Russian and international journals, participate in national and international conferences, and also take internships abroad.
-The Department's graduates are highly qualified specialists in the field of physics of nanostructures and functional optical materials, in demand in research and academic centers as well as in private and state companies, both in Russia and abroad.
+The Center's graduates are highly qualified specialists in the field of physics of nanostructures and functional optical materials, in demand in research and academic centers as well as in private and state companies, both in Russia and abroad.